jfarcher/facecompare/README.md

 ```
 python face_compare.py
 ```
+This will generate a JSON file with the face tokens and comparison results so that you can use the interactive interface to explore the face relationships and only hit the Face++ API once.

 ## Interactive Interface

 ```
 python token_image.py
 ```
+This will open a window with the image and a list of faces.
+Click on a face to see its relationships.
 ## Output

 The tool will generate a JSON file with the face tokens and comparison results.